SCM Globe

 See information in this video as screenshots and text, plus more about defining entities and building supply chain models in a short tutorial – “Create/Edit a Supply Chain“.

-[If you are using SCM Globe Professional version, supply chain data can be imported automatically by clicking on the “Import” button on the Account Management Screen]
+[If you are using the SCM Globe Professional version, supply chain data can be imported automatically by clicking on the “Import” button on the Account Management Screen.
+And reports can be generated automatically by clicking the “Generate P&L Report” button on the Simulate Screen]

 2. RUN SIMULATIONS — See How Well Your Supply Chain Works in the Simulate Screen